iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

     x: epoch
 ```

-In this case, we will take `accuracy` and `loss` fields and display them agains
-`epoch` column, all coming from `logs.csv` file.
+A great advantage of top-level plot definitions is that you can even source data

-We can source the data from multiple files too:
+from multiple files:

 ```yaml
 #dvc.yaml